tekdogan/real-time-face-detection/README.md

 # real-time-face-detection

 This is an OpenCV project which gets frames from your webcam and outputs as a video in real time with faces detected.
+We will be using *Haar Feature-based Cascade Classifiers* for face detection.
+You can learn more about it by clicking [here](https://docs.opencv.org/3.4/d7/d8b/tutorial_py_face_detection.html).

 ## Tutorial